sourcegraph/sourcegraph-public-snapshot/doc/code_insights/explanations/search_results_aggregations.md

 In version 4.0 and later, Code Insights provides aggregations shown on the search screen.

+This lets you track version and license spread, library adoption, common commit messages, lengths of specific files, usage frequencies, and the [many common use case examples here](../references/search_aggregations_use_cases.md).

 ## Available aggregations:

 You can aggregate any search by: